rdguez-mariano/fast_imas_IPOL/README.md

 This work has been published on the Image Processing OnLine (IPOL) Journal.
 You can test it online with your own images on this link: [IPOL demo](http://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000011).

+*Remark:* The IPOL Journal does not accept OpenCV.
+So those descriptors only proposed by OpenCV are not available online.
+On the other hand, USAC is available !

 ## Prerequisites
-This source code is standalone, although the USAC Filter requires two external libraries.
-If any compilation error arises, try first to deactivate USAC.
+This source code is standalone, although there are two optional capabilities (OpenCV 3.2.0 and the USAC Filter) that require external libraries.
+If any compilation error arises, is probably due to some missing external libraries.

+### Activating OpenCV
+In order to use SIIM descriptors proposed by OpenCV you'll need to download, compile and install the OpenCV version 3.2.0.

+Then be sure that the CMakeLists.txt file has the OpenCV flag set to ON (.e.g. `set(opencv ON)`) and modify the path in cmake variables to your OpenCV installation accordingly:
+- `set (OpenCV_DIR "/path/to/opencv/share/OpenCV")`
+- `set (CMAKE_MODULE_PATH ${CMAKE_MODULE_PATH} "/path/to/opencv/share/OpenCV")`

+### Deactivating OpenCV
+Just be sure that the CMakeLists.txt file has the OpenCV flag set to OFF (.e.g. `set(opencv OFF)`).

 ### Activating USAC
 If you want to use the [USAC](http://www.cs.unc.edu/~rraguram/usac/) algorithm you'll need to install some libraries first.
 On ubuntu you might want to type something like: